hgatward/Backdrop/README.md

 When the front layer is activated it expands.
 A section of the back layer will always remain visible.
 The height of this persistently revealed section can be set with either the persistent_back_height or persistent_back_view attributes of the backdrop.

 The front layer is active by default.

+The FrontLayer view is included for simplicity.
+It uses a rectangle with rounded top corners as the background, inflates the layout_front_subheader layout providing an expand button which is only shown when the front layer is collapsed and activates itself when tapped.
+Note that any view/viewgroup may be used as the front layer, so long as layout_front equals 'front'.

 ## Example